Quantum Pattern Matching in Generalised Degenerate Strings: Analysis

 \begin{lemma} Let GD string $T$ have $n$ segments $T[i]$ each of size $k_i$.
-The for-loop of our quantum algorithm correctly computes oracle function $f_1$ in time $\tilde{O}(\sum_{i=1}^n\sqrt{T[i]\cdot k_i})$ with constant probability of success $p_1 > 2/3$. \end{lemma} \begin{proof} Using Lemma~\ref{lemma:invariant}, we know that after iteration $n$ (technically right before a virtual iteration $n+1$), we have $m_{n,h}=1$ if and only if thread $h$ found at least one match for $P$ in $T[1]\cdots T[n]=T$, which guarantees the correctness of the computation of $f_1$.
-Thus, the correctness of the entire algorithm and the success probability of $p_1>2/3$ follow from Lemma~\ref{lemma:invariant}, Theorem~\ref{thm:amplitude-amplification} applied to $G_2$ and $G_3$, and the following observation.
+The for-loop of our quantum algorithm correctly computes oracle function\\ $\shiftm(h)$ for each quantum thread $h$ in time $\tilde{O}(\sum_{i=1}^n\sqrt{T[i]\cdot k_i})$ with constant probability of success $p > 2/3$. \end{lemma} \begin{proof} Using Lemma~\ref{lemma:invariant} we know that, after iteration $n$, we have $m_{n,h}=1$ if and only if thread $h$ found at least one match for $P$ in $T[1]\cdots T[n]=T$, which guarantees the correctness of the computation of $\shiftm(h)$ for every $h$.
+Notice that the innermost Grover's search gives a negative answer when it fails to find single-character mismatches, but this is used as a positive answer for the oracle of the Grover's search performed at the level of a segment, meaning we can have two-sided errors.
+Consequently, the correctness of the entire algorithm follows from Lemma~\ref{lemma:invariant}, Theorem~\ref{thm:amplitude-amplification} for nesting Grover's searches, its generalizations to two-sided errors scenarios~\cite{HMDeW03}, and the following observation.
 At any iteration $i$ of the for-loop, for every column in $T[i]$ there exists a thread $h$ that tries to start a match from that column.
-To see this, recall that $j_{i,h}$ is a position in $P$ and that a thread tries to match prefix $P[1..j_{i,h}-m+k_i]$ as a suffix of a string in $T[i]$ when $j_{i,h}+k_i\geq m$.
-Thus, $j_{i,h}+k_i$ assumes all values between $1+k_i$ to $m+k_i$ as a function of $h$, which means there is a thread for every column.
+To see this, recall that $j_{i,h}$ is a position in $P$ and that a thread $h$ tries to match prefix $P[1..j_{i,h}+k_i-1]$ as a suffix of a string in $T[i]$ when $j_{i,h}+k_i-1 \geq m$.
+Thus, $j_{i,h}+k_i-1$ assumes all values between $1$ and $k_i$ as a function of $h$, which means there is a thread trying to start a match for every column.